Freakwill/pyrimidine/README.md

 We define a population as a container of individuals or chromosomes, and an individual is a container of chromosomes.

-An indivdiual has only one chromosome is equivalent to a chromosome mathematically.
+Algebraically, an indivdiual has only one chromosome is equivalent to a chromosome mathematically.
+A population could also be a container of chromosomes.
+If the individual has only one chromosome, then just build the population based on chromosomes directly.

 The methods are the functions or operators defined on $s$.